ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 Futaba S.BUS2 receivers are supported since Copter/Plane 3.2.
 The SBUS receiver must be connected to the PPM input, not the adjacent SBUS output.

-The list of supported receivers is:
+The list of supported receivers for the Pixhawk (or a PX4FMU in combination with a PX4IO board) is given below:

 -  Futaba / Ripmax `R7008SB <http://www.gpdealera.com/cgi-bin/wgainf100p.pgm?I=FUTL7675>`__ S.BUS 2 Receiver
 -  Futaba / Ripmax `R6303SB <http://www.gpdealera.com/cgi-bin/wgainf100p.pgm?I=FUTL7661>`__ S.BUS Receiver